Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 It’s modern, sleek, and super easy to use.
-It’s one of those programs that is just visually stunning and it’s clear that Pimsleur has dumped a bunch of money into making it as pretty and intuitive as possible.
+It’s one of those programs that is just visually stunning and it’s clear that Pimsleur has dumped a bunch of money into making it as pretty and intuitive as possible (similar to Duolingo).
 Overall, I give it two big thumbs up.

 What We Don’t Like About Pimsleur Italian

 Know what I like about Pimsleur Italian, now let’s switch over to the things I don’t necessarily like about this program.